flyingsl0ths/Concord/README.md

 ## Installation

-Download the repository and copy the 'concord' folder into your project.
+Download the repository and copy the 'Concord' folder into your project.
 Then require it in your project like so:

 ```lua
 local Concord = require("path.to.concord")
 ```

 Concord has a bunch of modules.
-These can be accessed through Concord:
+These can be accessed through `Concord`:

 ```lua
 -- Modules